-Online colleges in Indiana are abundant as the state is highly committed to establishing one of the best higher education systems in the country.
+Online colleges in Indiana are abundant because the state is highly committed to establishing one of the best higher education systems in the country.

 Editorial Listing ShortCode: